stevekinney/refrigerator-adventures/README.md

 };
 ```

-(Migrations are kind of like version control for databases.
-For every `up` there must be an equal and opposite `down` that will allow us to rollback those changes.)

-(But, why is `Promise` passed in as a second argument?
-Write a paragraph here elaborating on how you have to return a single promise. `Promise.all` allows you to do multiple things and return one promise.
-We're not using it at this moment, but we will in a second.)
+But, why is `Promise` passed in as a second argument?
+Knex is expecting that these methods return a promise of some sort.
+All Knex methods return a promise, so we fulfilled our end of the bargin in the example above. `Promise.all` allows you to do multiple things and return one promise.
+Knex passes us a reference to `Promise`, because it's not natively supported in some previous versions of Node.
+We're not using it at this moment, but we will in a second.

 `knex migrate:latest`